code-game-project/game-frontend-template-svelte/README.md

 # game-frontend-template-svelte

-A template for building game server frontends with SvelteKit and TypeScript.
+A template for building game server frontends with Svelte and TypeScript.

 ## Developing